Permanent Account Number (PAN)

 Take an example of TAN as ZDEP01011E

-- The first three alphabets of TAN represent the jurisdiction code of the holder.
+- The first three letters of TAN represent the jurisdiction code of the holder.

 - The fourth letter is the initial of the name of the holder.

-- The fifth letter is the single identifying number, and this does not have any significance added.
+- The fifth letter is the single identifying number, and it has no additional significance.

 - The last letter is the alphabet, and it is a unique identifying entity.